Back to Blog

 Jeff Kovar | Strategic Account Executive

-Jeff Kovar, Strategic Account Executive, has noticed a somewhat common theme when discussing tracking products with jail or prison agencies: ''We aren’t required by law to follow any state standards, so we don’t need to be concerned about our cell checks.”
-Let’s examine that statement a little more closely.
+When discussing tracking products with jail or prison agencies, Jeff Kovar, GUARDIAN RFID's Strategic Account Executive, has noticed a relatively common theme: ''We aren’t required by law to follow any state standards, so we don’t need to be concerned about our jail checks.”
+Well, this statement couldn’t be further from the truth.